 Expressing gratitude is one of the quickest and most powerful ways to feel calm and get present.
 Model this for your children.
 At the dinner table each night, have each family member give one example of something they are grateful for that day, no matter how small.
 This routine takes only a few moments, yet creates a connection.
 It helps the family conversation organize around certainty, what is known, reassuring, and which is calming.

 5. Be aware of how you respond to the world around you.

-Demonstrate compassion not only with yourself and your children, but also with the world around you.
+Demonstrate compassion not only with yourself and your children but also with the world around you.
 Given all that is currently happening, it’s easy to retract with anxiety and give an anxious message in response to the anxiety all around us.
-Choose to practice the safe rules science has given us for COVID-19 and ensure yourself and your family what can be controlled based on this information.
-Others may be in highly reactive states, when you do go for a shop or a walk.
+Choose to practice the safety rules science has given us for COVID-19 and ensure yourself and your family what can be controlled based on this information.
+Others may be in highly reactive states when you do go for a shop or a walk.
 Breath and look to understand while demonstrating patience and calm to your children.
-Modelling and practicing compassion will help your children develop a calmer response to any given circumstance they encounter.
+Modeling and practicing compassion will help your children develop a calmer response to any given circumstance they encounter.